5 SEO blog tips for driving traffic to your website

 Following these practices assists search engines by making the crawling process simpler, resulting in faster crawl rates.
 It also makes your post simpler for users to read.

-Make use of these blog SEO best practices, and you'll soon realise the benefits they bring.
+Make use of these SEO best practices, and you'll soon realise the benefits they bring.
 Craft compelling titles, add images and videos, tweak your blog URL, share your content across social channels and ensure your content is directed towards your target audience.

 Keep in mind a blog is one of the most straightforward ways of improving SEO results and driving traffic to your website.